katerynaf/security/README.md

 #### Encryption

 Encryption is implemented with a standard RC4 algorithm.
 Although RC4 is not as secure as AES, it is simple and fast.
-There are rumors that the NSA may be able to break RC4 under certain circumstances, but my understanding of RC4 vulnerabilities is that they derive from 'man-in-the-middle' attacks with large volumes of traffic, and/or access to millions of encrypted files to use in a statistical analysis.
+There are rumors that the NSA may be able to break RC4 under certain conditions, but my understanding is that such an attack would come from a 'man-in-the-middle' strategy over a large volume of encrypted traffic, and/or access to millions of encrypted files to use in a statistical analysis.

-This code presumes that your secrets will change (and thus move over the wire) only a handful of time (not the millions of times that would be required for a hack); it also assumes that you are encrypting only a handful of files, such as one passwords file (not the millions of files that would be required for a statistical attack).
-The advantage of using the RC4 algorithm is that you can easily inspect the code and confirm that it is the industry standard algorithm.
-Switching to another algorithm such as AES would be possible (and you can do that if you want to), but it may require you to install another module (such as `pycrypto` - https://pypi.python.org/pypi/pycrypto), and a third-party module introduces other security risks and a more complicated distribution.
-RC4 works for me!
+This code presumes that your secrets will change infrequently, and thus encrypted content from your key will move over the wire infrequently -- not the millions of times that would be required for a hack; it also assumes that you are encrypting only a handful of files (such as one `passwords.py` file) and not the millions of files that would be required for a statistical attack.
+The advantage of using RC4 is that you can easily inspect my code and confirm that it implements the industry standard "alleged" RC4 algorithm.
+Switching to another algorithm (such as AES) would be possible (and perhaps someone could fork this project to do so), but another algorithm may require you to install another module (such as `pycrypto` - https://pypi.python.org/pypi/pycrypto), and installing a third-party module introduces other security risks along with a more complicated distribution.
+RC4 is a simple solution that works for me!

-Please note that you should NOT use the `security.rc4` file included in this repo - that is for demonstration purposes only.
-You should generate your own, unique, long, random sequence of ASCII characters and save it into your own `security.rc4` file.
+Note that you should NOT use the `security.rc4` file included in this git repo - it is for demonstration purposes only.
+You should generate your own, unique key from a long, random sequence of ASCII characters, and save that key into your own `security.rc4` file.

 #### Disclaimer